juji-io/docs/docs/trouble-shooting.md

 Of course it is always your responsibility to make sure that you have the proper rights to use an image in your chatbot.

+## **Facebook bot stopped working**

+### **Description**

+My Facebook bot has stopped working today.
+It does not respond to user messages.
+It worked yesterday.
+What happened?

+### **Trouble Shooting**

+It is likely that your Facebook token has expired.

+When you first deployed the Juji bot to Facebook, a token was fetched from Facebook and was recorded by Juji for subsequent usage.
+Due to reasons such as inactivity, being logged out, or whatever reasons Facebook deems necessary, Facebook may expire that token.
+When the token is expired, your bot will stop working.

+To fix, you need to obtain a new token from Facebook.

+You obtain a new token from Facebook by going through the deployment process
+  again:  Go back to your Juji Deploy page,  click on the "Continue with Facebook" button and go through the deployment process again.

+Important: you must click on the "Continue with Faceook" button, clicking "Update" button will not renew your Facebook token.